scferro/scferro.github.io/_projects/(09) ml_path_finding.md

 ---
 name: Obstacle Detection from RGB Video Using a Neural Network
-tools: [Deep Learning, PyTorch, Neural Networks, Path Planning]
+tools: [Deep Learning, PyTorch, Neural Networks, Path Planning, Image Segmentation]
 image: https://scferro.github.io/assets/dl_out_sample6.png
 description: Created a neural network for detecting obstacles using RGB cameras mounted on a mobile robot.
 ---

-# Obstacle Detection from RGB Video Using a Neural Network
+# Image Segmentation and Obstacle Detection from RGB Video Using a Neural Network
 <br>

 ### Overview